rist-ro/rl-introduction-notes/sutton_rl.md

 ### (7) n-step Bootstrapping

 n-step bootstrapping is a family of algorithms which does temporal difference learning on chains of multiple actions.
-They **provide a unifying framework for both TD(0) and MC methods** (see page 146 for a diagram).
+They **provide a unifying framework for both TD(0) and MC methods** (<u>see page 146</u> for a diagram).
 For example, MC methods can be viewed as $\infty$-step TD.
 In order to implement them, we define timestep-based versions of the value function and of the bootstrapped returns:
 $$
 G_{t:t+n} \triangleq \sum_{k=1}^n \gamma^{k-1} R_{t+k} +\gamma^n V_{t+n-1}(S_{t+n}), n \geq 1, 0 \leq t < T - n
 $$